camba1/learningHubWeb/infra/README.md

 ### Deleting the service

+To delete the frontend service we must first delete the manually created security group rules and the load balancer https listener
-To delete the frontend service, run:
+Once that is done, we can delete the frontend service by running:

 ```bash
 copilot svc delete --env dev --name frontend-service